 Yes, she is.
 Mother rabbits only feed their kits once a day, usually in the wee hours of the morning.
 They will hop into their nesting box and stand over their babies, letting them suckle their sweet milk.
 They like to do this privately, so you will probably rarely see her doing it.

 One way to know if the babies are getting milk is whenever you check your baby bunnies; you can look to see if their little bellies are full.
 The bellies will be round and not wrinkly.
 Holland Lops only have six teets; usually, they have 4-6 kits.
 We have a Holland Lop that has had 7-8 babies.
-Usually, one of those kits is considered a peanut, which is a kit that has a double dwarf gene.
+Usually, one of those kits is considered a peanut, a kit with a double dwarf gene.
 They will die shortly after birth.
 Our one mama who gives birth to these many miraculously keeps them alive, and I’ve seen her feeding her babies multiple times a day to get them all fed.
 She is a fantastic mom.

 Oh No. I think My Mama Bun Ate A Baby!